 Several key elements of the MECLABS methodology are formulated using a heuristic approach.
 That is, tools to help organize one’s thinking and analysis of a given product offering, marketing message, or experimental design.

-For instance, our Conversion Index analysis is based on the well-known Conversion Sequence heuristic.
-This empirically derived framework brings structure and clarity to analysis of the conversion process and directs the focus and prioritization for optimization energy.
+For instance, our Conversion Index Analysis method uses the well-known Conversion Sequence heuristic.
+This empirically established cognitive framework brings structure and clarity to analysis of the sales conversion process, and guides and simplifies decisions about the prioritization of optimization energy.
 The Conversion Sequence is expressed as follows:

 Another popular heuristic is the Email Messaging Optimization Index: